 For example, whether your tone is serious or light-hearted might depend on factors such as the subject you're studying, or whether the presentation is an assessed piece of work.

 'Show that you have thought about the audience,' advises Andrea.
-For example, consider how much background information they will need.
+Consider how much background information they will need.
 Do they already have some knowledge of the topic you're presenting?